wizjo/gwc-data-visualization-workshop/README.md

 For this workshop, we are going to introduce to you the basics of data visualizations using processing.js.
 We will cover the basic chart types and how to translate quantitative data into graphics and animation.

 ## Getting Started
-Once you download this project to your computer, type in the following command in your Temrinal:
+Once you download this project to your computer, type in the following command in your Terminal:
 ```bash
 python -m SimpleHTTPServer 8080
 ```